Travel doors slam shut as new Covid variant triggers alarm - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Julia Buckley, Barry Neild, Niamh Kennedy, David McKenzie, Angela Dewan, Allegra Goodwin, Mick Krever, Xiaofei Xu and Pierre Bairin contributed to this story.
+CNN’s Julia Buckley, Barry Neild, Niamh Kennedy, Pete Muntean, David McKenzie, Angela Dewan, Allegra Goodwin, Mick Krever, Xiaofei Xu, Naomi Thomas, Tim Lister, Amy Cassidy and Pierre Bairin contributed to this story.

 Comments